Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Setup for proving thermal temporal bounds

 with the partition function

 where $\beta = \frac{1}{k_{B} T}$ denotes the inverse temperature, yields these stationary global (i.e., macrostate) averages in open thermal systems.
 That is, unlike $\rho_{\Lambda}$, trivially, of course, the commutator $\left[H_{\Lambda}, \rho_{\Lambda}^{\sf {canonical }}\right]=0$ and all expectation values are stationary for a time independent Hamiltonian.
+The microstate-to-microstate variability of local observables in equilibrium is also encoded in the canonical ensemble itself in the form of the fluctuations about the average.
 In ergodic systems, the long time averages of local observables in all equilibrium systems sharing the same state variables become equal to those computed with the single density matrix $\rho_{\Lambda}^{\sf canonical}$.
 That is, formally, the replacement of density matrices,